shubhamomar/engram-notion-mcp/README.md

 ## 🛠 Configuration

-To use Engram MCP, you need to set up your environment variables.
+To use Engram Notion MCP, you need to set up your environment variables.

 | Variable | Required | Description |
 | :--- | :--- | :--- |